medenhan/odoo/README.md

 7. Look for and Click on the Community AMIs result

 8. You can choose from the list and click Select.
-(I used the up[Bitnami package for Odoo 17.0.20240305-1](https://bitnami.com/stack/odoo/cloud/aws))
+(I used the up [Bitnami package for Odoo 17.0.20240305-1](https://bitnami.com/stack/odoo/cloud/aws))

 9. Choose Instance Type "t3a.small"